OoTMM/OoTMM/README.md

 ## Build

-You can build OoTMM with either docker or your native environment.
+You can build OoTMM with either a DevContainer or your native environment.

-### Docker (recommended)
+### DevContainer (recommended)

-Install docker, then run:

-    docker compose up --build

-The first build can be a bit slow.
-Subsequent builds will be much faster.
-On older versions of docker, you may need to run `docker-compose up --build` instead (note the dash).

-The output will be `out/OoTMM.z64`.

-### Native (for developers)

 You need:

+ * Docker
+ * Visual Studio Code
+ * Remote - Containers extension

+Open the project in Visual Studio Code and click on the "Reopen in Container" button that appears in the bottom right corner.
+That's it.

+### Native

+You need:

  * A C/C++ toolchain for your system
+ * CMake
- * Make
+ * Ninja
  * [n64-ultra](https://github.com/glankk/n64)
- * Node 18 or newer
+ * Node 22 or newer
  * Git

-On windows, we recommend using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to build OoTMM.
+On windows, we recommend using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) to build OoTMM.

-Install the required dependencies:

-    corepack enable pnpm
-    pnpm i

-Then you can build the project:
+Install everything you need:

+    ./setup.sh

+### Using the build

+You can generate a seed:

-    pnpm start
+    pnpm start:core:config

 The output will be `out/OoTMM.z64`.